 That continued with the early songs by The Beatles.
 Paul & John would use pronouns to personalize songs for teenage fans…”She Loves You”, “And I Love Her”.
 Then about 1965, folk music in general, and Bob Dylan in particular (“The Times They Are A-Changin'”, “Like A Rolling Stone”), helped artists realize that Rock & Roll could take on greater meanings, and broader subjects.
 Popular music began to transform.
 The Beatles and other artists started writing about a much wider variety of topics, from introspective to universal.
 Musicians also expanded instrumentation and recording techniques, and began to draw from more influences.

-Around 1965 and moving forward, Rock & Roll started being categorized as…Folk Rock, Country Rock, Blues Rock, Jazz Rock, Psychedelic Rock, Pop Rock, Hard Rock, Progressive Rock, etc. When referred to overall, it was simply called Rock.
+Around 1965 and moving forward, Rock & Roll started being categorized as…Folk Rock, Country Rock, Blues Rock, Jazz Rock, Psychedelic Rock, Pop Rock, Hard Rock, Progressive Rock, etc. When the music was referred to overall, it was simply called Rock.

 The term Rock & Roll is still popular to use, because that started it all, but If you say “the Rock & Roll era”…it’s the mid-fifties to the early sixties.
 Rock, on the other hand, doesn’t refer to a specific era, and includes a wide variety of musical styles.
 It’s up for debate whether Rock’s broad sweep should include Pop, Hip Hop, and Rap.